huaweicloud/terraform-provider-huaweicloud/website/docs/r/as_group_v1.html.markdown

 * `lb_listener_id` - (Optional) The ELB listener IDs.
 The system supports up to three ELB listeners, the IDs of which are separated using a comma (,).

+* `lbaas_listeners` - (Optional) An array of one or more enhanced load balancer.
+    The system supports the binding of up to three load balancers.
+The field is alternative to lb_listener_id.
+The lbaas_listeners object structure is documented below.

 * `available_zones` - (Optional) The availability zones in which to create the instances in the autoscaling group.